Commanders' Snyder won't testify before US House committee - KTVZ

 AP Sports Writer

 A lawyer representing Dan Snyder told Congress the Washington Commanders owner will not testify at a hearing next week as part of an investigation into the team’s workplace conduct.
 Attorney Karen Patton Seymour sent a letter to the leaders of the U.S. House Committee on Oversight and Reform explaining the reasons why Snyder was declining the invitation to appear at the June 22 hearing.
 Among the reasons given were a lack of assurance about the scope of questioning and a scheduling conflict.
 A spokeswoman for the committee says it intends to move forward with the hearing as scheduled.
-It was not clear if NFL Commissioner Roger Goodell would appear after also being invited.
+An NFL spokesman says Commissioner Roger Goodell plans to testify virtually.

 Comments